 Sponsored by the New York State Division of Science, Technology and Innovation (NYSTAR), UB CAT is one of the 15 designated higher education institutions in New York State dedicated to leveraging university resources to drive company growth in technology-based industry sectors.
 UB CAT is one of only three CATs focused on the biomedical arena.

 UB CAT works with companies across the life sciences spectrum, including:

 Specifically, UB CAT provides access to:

-Whether your company is big or small, established or just getting started, you can apply for UB CAT assistance through our annual RFP and rolling submission process.
+Whether your company is big or small, established or just getting started, you can apply for UB CAT assistance through our annual RFP or rolling submission process.